 20. Learn To Dance

 This low-cost hobby is great for your body and an enjoyable pastime.
-Use Youtube videos and tutorials to teach yourself new dance moves, such as this video teaching you basis steps for beginners.
+Use Youtube videos and tutorials to teach yourself new dance moves, such as this video teaching you basic steps for beginners.

-Reading is a great way to exercise your mind.
+Reading is a cheap hobby to do at home and a great way to exercise your mind.
 You can choose to lose yourself in a fictional world, learn more about your own world, or read the autobiography of someone you admire.
 If you decide to pick reading up as a low-cost hobby, consider getting a library card for your local library.
 They will have a huge selection of books and best of all – it’s free!

 22. Teach Yourself A Language